toggle

 2023

 But in winter 2023, with The Great Blizz Founder and Executive Director Steve Nearman dreaming of taking his team to the international level, he contacts SHI for an in-person meeting.
-Nearman drives nine hours to Toronto and pitches his team to bring back the SHI annual tournament for 2024, the first time in five years.
+Nearman drives nine hours to Toronto with his wife Melanie and 15-year-old lop-eared rabbit Harpo and pitches his team to bring back the SHI annual tournament for 2024, the first time in five years.